sapcc/vrops-exporter/README.md

 The test generates dummy return values for the queries to vROps and checks the functionality of the collectors.
 It compares whether the metrics as a result of the collector match the expected metrics in `metrics.yaml`.

-The developed collector must pass the test before it can be added to the master branch.
-When a pull request is opened, this test is performed automatically.